leadmint/adjump-sdk-flutter/README.md

 A: No, this SDK currently supports Android only.

 **Q: Where do I get my `accountid`, `appid`, and `userid`?**
-A: These are provided by the AdJump platform once you're onboarded.
+A: These are provided by the Adjump platform once you're onboarded.

 ---

 ## 📞 Support

-For help and support, contact your AdJump integration manager or mail at support@adjump.io
+For help and support, contact your Adjump integration manager or mail at support@Adjump.io

 ---